marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 * [ ] You have not configured a routable IP address in the host OS of the fourth instance.
 > Of these choices, the absence of the Elastic IP is the only one that could prevent internet access.
 More info on [ElasticIPs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-eips.html).

+11) A large jewelry distributor has installed their new inventory application in a development environment on AWS.
+After completing their testing, they're ready to deploy the application into its production environment.
+They've been using VPN connections for the development phase, but they need to upgrade to a higher resiliency network connection scheme to communicate back and forth from other on-premises business applications that are mirrored across two data centers.
+Testing results indicate that some transactions may require more than a 1.25 Gbps connection to ensure a quality customer experience.
+Which network architecture will provide the appropriate resiliency for this inventory application?
+* [ ] Configure two AWS Direct Connect connections to an AWS Direct Connect location from two different network devices in one data center.
+* [ ] Implement an AWS Direct Connect connection from one data center to an AWS Direct Connect location.
+Establish a VPN connection from the other data center as a backup.
+* [ ] Install two AWS Direct Connect connections to an AWS Direct Connect location from two different network devices in one data center.
+Create another two AWS Direct Connect connections to a different AWS Direct Connect location from two different network devices in the other data center.
+* [x] Create an AWS Direct Connect connection from one data center to an AWS Direct Connect location.
+Install another AWS Direct Connect connection from the other data center to a different AWS Direct Connect location.
+> For critical production workloads like an inventory application that require high resiliency, it is recommended to have one connection at multiple locations.
+Such a topology ensures resilience to connectivity failure due to a fiber cut or a device failure as well as a complete location failure.
+Use of a Direct Connect Gateway will provide access to any AWS Region from any Direct Connect location.
+Installing separate connections terminating on separate devices in more than one location gives another layer of resiliency, but that configuration, along with its added costs, is not necessary for this use case.
+Creating separate connections to only a single Direct Connect location from a single data center does not mitigate the risk of full facility outages.
+AWS doesn't recommend using a VPN as a backup for connections that require speeds greater than 1 Gbps.

+12) You work for a famous bakery who are deploying a hybrid cloud approach.
+Their legacy IBM AS400 servers will remain on premise within their own data center.
+However, they will need to be able to communicate to the AWS environment over a site-to-site VPN connection.
+What do you need to do to establish the VPN connection?
+* [x] Assign a public IP address to your Amazon Virtual Private Gateway.
+* [ ] Update your route table to add a route for the NAT to 0.0.0.0/0.
+* [ ] Connect to the environment using AWS Direct Connect.
+* [ ] Create a dedicated NAT and deploy this to the public subnet.
+> A virtual private gateway is the VPN concentrator on the Amazon side of the VPN connection.
+You create a virtual private gateway and attach it to the VPC from which you want to create the VPN connection.

+13) To establish a successful site-to-site VPN connection from your on-premise network to an AWS Virtual Private Cloud, which of the following must be configured?
+* [ ] A private subnet in your VPC
+* [ ] A NAT instance
+* [x] A Virtual Private Gateway
+* [x] A VPC with Hardware VPN Access
+* [x] An on-premise Customer Gateway
+> You must have a VPC with Hardware VPN Access, an on-premise Customer Gateway, and a Virtual Private Gateway to make the VPN connection work.

+14) You have a multi-tier application with each tier in a separate subnet.
+The application server is in Subnet1 which needs to connect with a MySQL RDS DB instance in Subnet2.
+Each subnet has its own NACL: NACL1 (Subnet1), NACL2 (Subnet2).
+How should these NACLs be configured to allow communication between your app servers and the back-end database in the most secure fashion?
+* [x] NACL1 - Inbound: Allow Ephemeral Ports 1024 - 65535 From Subnet2 CIDR NACL1 - Outbound: Allow MySQL Port 3306 To Subnet2 CIDR NACL2 - Inbound: Allow MySQL Port 3306 From Subnet1 CIDR NACL2 - Outbound: Allow Ephemeral Ports 1024 - 65535 To Subnet1 CIDR
+* [ ] NACL1 - Inbound: Allow MySQL Port 3306 From Subnet2 CIDR NACL1 - Outbound: Allow Ephemeral Ports 1024 - 65535 To Subnet2 CIDR NACL2 - Inbound: Allow Ephemeral Ports 1024 - 65535 From Subnet1 CIDR NACL2 - Outbound: Allow MySQL Port 3306 To Subnet1 CIDR
+* [ ] NACL1 - Inbound: Allow MySQL Port 3306 From Subnet2 CIDR NACL2 - Outbound: Allow MySQL Port 3306 To Subnet1 CIDR
+* [ ] NACL1 - Outbound: Allow MySQL Port 3306 To Subnet2 CIDR NACL2 - Inbound: Allow MySQL Port 3306 From Subnet1 CIDR
+> Since NACLs are stateless, you need to define the connectivity rules for both Inbound and Outbound traffic.
+Since the EC2 Application server initiates the connection to the DB server an Outbound rule is required on MySQL Port to Subnet2, and an Inbound rule is required on the ephemeral ports (1024 - 65535) to accommodate the response traffic.
+The reverse settings are then required for the NACL assigned to the DB subnet.
+Entries that do not have inbound and outbound rules defined in each NACL are incorrect and the other answer would fail as it assumes the connection is established by the DB instance.

+14) Which of the following are TRUE statements when considering VPC Peering?
+(Choose 2)
+* [x] If VPC A is peered to VPC B, and VPC B is peered to VPC C, VPC A will NOT be able to communicate to VPC C through VPC B
+* [x] IP Addresses in peered VPCs cannot overlap
+* [ ] IP Addresses in peered VPCs can overlap with a NAT Instance used in the middle
+* [ ] If VPC A is peered to VPC B, and VPC B is peered to VPC C, VPC A will be able to communicate to VPC C through VPC B
+> IP addresses in peered VPCs cannot overlap as this would cause many issues due to potential duplicates and routing confusion.
+Transitive peering, where traffic passes through one VPC on its way to a destination VPC is also not supported

 ## Databases

 ## RDS